riyannode/Paylabs/README.md

 **Why:** The SDK wrapper doesn't return raw signature/settlement data — just `{data, amount, status}`.
 Using it directly means we can't get the `txHash`/`settlementId` needed to generate an explorer link for every agent-to-agent payment.

-Manual decoding lets us trace every payment hop in the hierarchy (brain → macro → child) to its on-chain transaction in real time — for full audit trail visibility.
+Manual decoding lets us trace every payment hop in the hierarchy (User → Brain → Node → Child) to its on-chain transaction in real time — for full audit trail visibility.

 ## Reusable Arc/Circle x402 SDKs